Course Content and Outcome Guide for AM 183

 •Understand how fuel injection system operate for diagnosis, testing and repair purposes.

-•Understand the difference between TBI and MFI/SFI for diagnosis.
+•Understand the difference between throttle body, muli-point and sequential injection systems for diagnosis.

 •Understand the operation of fuel injectors for diagnosis.